Robbie-Palmer/personal-blog/_posts/2023-02-24-effective-ethical-data-science-study-design.md

 If it cannot influence your population distribution prediction, you cannot detect and account for errors and biases concerning this ontum.

-{% include info.html text="In Data Science contexts, "class", "feature", "category", or "term" are words often used to refer to the concept of what I am here calling an "ontum".
+{% include info.html text="In Data Science contexts, `class`, `feature`, `category`, or `term` are words often used to refer to the concept of what I am here calling an `ontum`.
 The alternatives are highly overloaded and applied in many divergent contexts.
-Ontum has the additional benefit of having the plural "onta" and the syntactically related term "ontology" for describing the universal set for a given domain." %}
+Ontum has the additional benefit of having the plural `onta` and the syntactically related term `ontology` for describing the universal set for a given domain." %}

 For the example of gender, your ontology may consider 2-58 gender identities.